ASSOCIATION OF ROMAN CATHOLIC WOMEN PRIESTS (ARCWP) RECORDS, 1994-2016 [Bulk 2010-2016]

 Series 4: Outreach, 2007-2015 (0.6 cubic feet), documents the public face of ARCWP.
 Whereas Series 2 is more concerned with internal communication, this series documents how ARCWP members communicate its vision and ministries to the outside world.
 Included within this series are advertisements, press releases, talking points, and media news articles about the Women Priests movement.
 The series also documents involvement with social action organizations such as Call to Action (CTA) and activist events such as the annual School of the America's Watch (SOAW) protests near Fort Benning, Georgia.
 The ARCWP collection also contains snapshots of websites and web blogs established by its members.
 These sites document the priests' ministries.
 Marquette University harvests these sites twice a year using a software called Archive-It.
 Sites related to ARCWP can be found among those listed here.

-Series 5: Biographical files [Restricted] (2.0 cubic feet), contains information about individual priests, deacons, and bishops within ARCWP.
+Series 5: Biographical files [Partially restricted] (3.0 cubic feet), contains information about individual priests, deacons, and bishops within ARCWP.
 These files can include documents sent by the individual member for inclusion in the ARCWP archives as well as documents gathered by the ARCWP archivist and placed in a member's file to provide a record of that person's activities.
 These files are not like the "personnel" files that might be maintained by a hierarchical church institution.
 They are better described as "biographical" files; nevertheless, the files may include information of a personal nature.
 ARCWP members can decide whether they want their file to be open for research during their lifetime.
-Please contact an archivist to find out which of these files are available to researchers.
-Also within this restricted series can be found records pertaining to the Compassion Circle established under the ARCWP Constitution.
+The inventory lists the members of ARCWP that have consented to have their biographical files open to researchers.
+Other files remain restricted.
+Within the restricted boxes can be found records pertaining to the Compassion Circle established under the ARCWP Constitution.
 The Compassion Circle deals with allegations of harmful conduct to self or others involving a member of ARCWP.
 Circle members intervene to resolve the interpersonal or intrapersonal conflicts and behaviors.
 Due to the sensitive nature of its work, the Compassion Circle's records are restricted for the life of the priest being helped.